IQTLabs/edgetech-axis-ptz-controller/README.md

 ## Usage

-Spinning up this system requires an MQTT server and this container to be included in your `docker-compose.yml`.
-You can find an example of this workflow in this repository's `docker-compose.yml`.
-Additionally, some editing of relevant environment variables will be required based upon your system's configuration of topics to subscribe to and MQTT configuration.
-Examples of these environment variables can be found in this repository's `template.axis-ptz-controller.env` file.
+This module is designed to be used in concert with other modules to build a complete tracking system.
+[SkyScan]() is an example of that.

-Copying the project `docker-compose` statements into a master `docker-compose.yml` and `.env` files with your entire system of containers is the preferred workflow.
-Find an application architecture diagram example of how the usage of this module was envisioned below.
+ Checkout the `docker-compose.yml` in that repo to see how these modules can be connected together.
+The configuration for the system is stored in environment files that are loaded in when it is started up.
+Examples of the different environment files are included in the SkyScan repo, configure them to match your setup.

 ```mermaid